din/compose/README.md

 Emitters are usually defined in the body of a component, but they also can be defined outside of components. _Emitters cannot be defined as computed properties._

-It is also possible to merge subscriptions to two emitters together using a touple:
+It is also possible to merge subscriptions to two emitters together using a tuple:

 ```swift
 // Define first emitter.